-Summer vacation is almost here in the Northeast and it is around this time that I start thinking about what we will do for the summer.
-A few years back I started planning a camp mom summer schedule.
+Every year I make a camp mom summer schedule to help us enjoy summer, connect more, and do everything on our summer bucket list.
 I like to plan our summer activities to keep us active and busy.
-“Camp Mom” is the way we pack it all in for the summer.
+“Camp Mom Summer” is the way we pack it all in for the summer.
 We do everything we can and break out of our routine.
 Setting up my camp mom summer schedule helps us enjoy time together and be a local tourist.

 Camp mom is not stressful.
 Don’t feel you have to scour the internet for ideas.
 You don’t.
 Do what makes you happy and keep it flexible.
 If your family loves playing in your pool most days during the summer that is what you should do.
 The goal is to make summer fun and easy.
 You do not have to spend your days on Pinterest finding the perfect summer craft, unless you want to!!
 If you do please share your ideas because I love being inspired by other families.